 Southeast Colorado Springs is appealingly situated between Fort Carson and Peterson Air Force Base.
 As a result, the communities here are ideal for military families.
 The houses closer to Fountain Blvd. are of solid construction from the 50s and 60s.
 As you travel a few blocks south, you enter the outer reaches of the city limits.
 Enjoy open views of the mountains and new construction in this quiet, yet convenient, area of town.

 If you are someone who is looking to purchase property for the purpose of passive income in the form of rentals, this is most definitely the area of town you want to consider.
 With a large military need for temporary housing, the demand for rentals is high.
-Properties are very affordable, making the initial investment much lower and the potential for multiple properties higher.
+Properties are very affordable which makes the initial investment much lower and the potential for multiple properties higher.

 AMENITIES AND SHOPPING